 The ozone layer (a layer of gas) high up in the atmosphere protects us from harmful sun radiation.
-Ground-level ozone is harmful to your health.
+Moreover, ground-level ozone is harmful to your health.
 On very hot days, your local weather station may announce an ozone alert.
 This means that ground-level ozone layers are dangerously high.
 On those days, it’s better to stay indoors, at least until the sun goes down.

 What Is Particulate Matter?

-Particulate matter is a mix of pollutants like soot, smoke, metals, nitrates, sulfates, dust, water and tire rubber.
-It can be released from a fire source or can spontaneously form in the atmosphere from reactions between contaminants.
+Particulate matter is a mix of pollutants like soot, smoke, metals, nitrates, sulfates, dust, water, and tire rubber.
+It can indeed be released from a fire source or can spontaneously form in the atmosphere from reactions between contaminants.